 Ngl.add_text

-Adds text strings to an existing plot.
+Adds a text string to an existing plot.

 Prototype